24thsaint/Proxor-Solutions-ExamStudyV6/README.md

 Solved exercises for Proxor examination.

 # Disclaimer
-These solutions should be used for studying only and does not guarantee a high proxor rating.
-You may start here and refine your own solution.
+You may use these solutions to aid you while you study for your upcoming Proxor Examination.
+It would be better to devise and refine your own solutions as you progress with the tasks and become familiar with the system.

+My advice: Practice smartly, not memorize hardly, and LOVE programming.
+Goodluck, bruv!

 ---